twbs/bootstrap/site/content/docs/5.0/migration.md

 #### Toasts

+- #31155: Clear `timeout` before showing toasts.
-- Made default toast duration 5 seconds.
+- #31109: Made default toast duration 5 seconds.
-- Removed `overflow: hidden` from toasts and replaced with proper `border-radius`s with `calc()` functions.
+- #31381: Removed `overflow: hidden` from toasts and replaced with proper `border-radius`s with `calc()` functions.
+- Updated docs to include additional examples for how to customize and theme toasts.

 #### Tooltips